BCLPemerging.com

 Additional Information

-Without federal PFAS standards for groundwater, states have enacted a wide range regulatory concentration levels.
-For example, for PFAS substances in groundwater, one of the most stringent concentration limits is 2 ppt (Illinois; PFOA only) and one of the most lenient concentration limits is 400,000 ppt (Michigan; PFHxA only).
+One of the most striking features of the regulatory landscape for PFAS in groundwater is the wide range of regulatory concentration levels.
+For example, for PFAS substances in groundwater, one of the most stringent concentration limits is 0.000014 ppt (Iowa; PFDA only), and one of the most lenient concentration limits is 870,000 ppt (California; PFHpA only).
 The following chart demonstrates that even for PFOA and PFOS, which have been more extensively studied and regulated than other PFAS compounds, there is still a wide discrepancy in the values that different states have adopted.

 Conclusion

-Businesses operating in the 21 states where groundwater regulations have already been enacted should consider whether they currently use or discharge any of the regulated PFAS compounds.
-In addition, owners of property with legacy PFAS use, and prospective purchasers of commercial and industrial properties in these jurisdictions will increasingly need to incorporate the groundwater quality standards as part of their due diligence processes.
+Businesses operating in the states where groundwater regulations have already been enacted should consider whether they currently use or discharge any of the regulated PFAS compounds.
+In addition, owners of property with legacy PFAS use, and prospective purchasers of commercial and industrial properties in these jurisdictions will increasingly need to incorporate the groundwater quality standards into their due diligence processes.

 For more information on PFAS chemicals, and the regulatory and litigation risks that they pose, please visit our PFAS webpage.
 If you have a question about how to manage PFAS risk in any jurisdiction, contact Tom Lee, Bryan Keyt, Erin Brooks, John Kindschuh, or any other member of our PFAS team at BCLP.